open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_runtime.md

 ## Customize optimization settings

-Optimization related configuration is now all managed by `optim_wrapper` which usually has three fields: `optimizer`, `paramwise_cfg`, `clip_grad`, refer to [OptimWrapper](https://mmengine.readthedocs.io/en/latest/tutorials/optim_wrapper.md) for more detail.
+Optimization related configuration is now all managed by `optim_wrapper` which usually has three fields: `optimizer`, `paramwise_cfg`, `clip_grad`.
+Please refer to [OptimWrapper](https://mmengine.readthedocs.io/en/latest/tutorials/optim_wrapper.md) for more detail.
 See the example below, where `Adamw` is used as an `optimizer`, the learning rate of the backbone is reduced by a factor of 10, and gradient clipping is added.

 ```python
 optim_wrapper = dict(